 Commercial Mortgages for Childcare Businesses

 With more and more parents working, childcare is no longer a luxury but a necessity.
-Demand for nursery places is therefore high, particularly in affluent areas.
-And it’s likely to rise further as the Government makes good on its pledge to double the number of funded childcare hours for working parents of three and four-year-olds by 2017.
+Demand for nursery places is high across the UK.

 Childcare property loan features

 The terms of a commercial loan against a childcare property will vary considerably from lender to lender but, as a general rule, the following may apply:

 Key Factors to Consider for Your Loan Application

 When you are thinking about buying a business there are various things that both you and a potential lender will need to consider:

 Experience – do you have the right level of experience to run the business?
 How will you run it?